Funfetti Cake Recipe (Easy Homemade Sheet Cake)

 Pin It

-And if you love sprinkles as much as I do, be sure to try my funfetti cupcakes, vanilla brownies, and no-bake funfetti cheesecake, too.
+And if you love sprinkles as much as I do, my confetti cupcakes and no-bake funfetti cheesecake are next on your list.

-Soft & Buttery: A tender, moist crumb with rich vanilla flavor in every bite.
+Soft and buttery.
+A tender, moist crumb with rich vanilla and a whisper of almond in every bite.
+That vanilla-almond combo is the secret to true “birthday cake” flavor.

-Tested & Trusted: This recipe has been baked hundreds of times and even earned a spot in my book, Entertaining with Charm.
+Tested and trusted.
+This recipe has been baked hundreds of times and earned a spot in my book, Entertaining with Charm.

-Versatile: Bake it as a sheet cake, layer it for birthdays, or turn it into cupcakes.
+Versatile.
+Bake it as a sheet cake, layer it like my classic birthday cake, or turn it into confetti cupcakes.

 Funfetti Cake Ingredients